IIIF/training/advanced_iiif/modules/FromThePage/README.md

 FromThePage will import images from a Manifest so you can follow the guide given in [Finding Yale Manifests](../../basics/finding_yale.md) but note you will need a version 2 IIIF manifest.

-For this guide I will be using the following item from the Stanford University:
+For this guide I will be using the following item from the Yale University:

 [https://collections.library.yale.edu/manifests/30907745](https://collections.library.yale.edu/manifests/30907745)